-Login to your original domain email
+Log in to your original domain email.

-Go to accounts tab
+Go to the accounts tab.

 Click “Add another email address” under send email as

-Note: when I tried above I got the following error so not sure if it’s just me.
+Note: when I tried above, I got the following error, so not sure if it’s just me.
 Anyway, you can fix what I did below in case you get it.

-Functionality not enabled.
 You must send through SMTP servers when you send as However, this functionality is not available for your account.
 Please contact your domain administrator for more information.

-How to fix “Functionality not enabled” error?
+How to fix the “Functionality not enabled” error?

-- Go to App >> G Suite >> Gmail >> Advanced Settings (direct link)
+Go to App >> Google Workspace >> Gmail >> Advanced Settings (direct link)

-- Scroll down and look for “Allow per-user outbound gateways.”
+Scroll down and look for “Allow per-user outbound gateways.”

-- Tick the checkbox and save the configuration
+Tick the checkbox and save the configuration

 That’s all!
 Now you can send and receive an email from your alias domain.